March is here, and Spring is just around the corner. Summer follows next, and with that comes the Sandal season.

 You must be living under a rock if you haven’t heard of – or at least seen – the Teva Original sandal.

-This sandal is a backpacker favorite due to its lightweight build, cushioned midsole, and a nylon strap system which folds flat, fits well, and is easy to clean.
+This sandal is a backpacker favorite due to its lightweight build, cushioned midsole, and a nylon strap system that folds flat, fits well, and is easy to clean.

 2) Chaco Z Cloud